 Office: Marshak J927

-My research interest is clouds.
-Much of my past and ongoing research activity focuses on satellite remote sensing of clouds and study of cloud dynamics .
-Recently, I started to participate in airborne field campaigns, flying into convective clouds (heck of a ride! see video) to collect in situ measurements.
+My research interest is clouds and convection.
+Much of my past and ongoing research activity focuses on satellite remote sensing of clouds and convection, and study of convective dynamics .
+Recently, I started to participate in airborne field campaigns to study convective transport of pollutants, including even flying into convective storms (heck of a ride! see video).
 Meanwhile, I am always keen to analyze model simulations to help interpret observations.

 My teaching interest is Atmospheric Science in general with emphasis on